jxdesign/SmartRewards/README.md

 ## About

 Smart Rewards is a tool to automatically return the best credit card to use depending on the type of purchase you're about to make.
 Here's a short demo of it below.
+This is actual reward data for three credit cards I use.

 ![image](https://github.com/jxdesign/SmartRewards/blob/main/images/RPReplay_Final1612668248_1_compressed.gif)

-## Get Started
+## Get started

-In order to get started, complete the short form below to add the cards that you're interested in getting rewards for:
+In order to get started, complete the short Google form below to add the cards you're interested in getting your rewards for:

 [Google form link goes here]